xmtp/xmtp-dot-org/docs/tutorials/debug-and-test.md

 sidebar_position: 6
 ---

-# Installation
+# Debug & Test

+It's important to test your app's performance when handling a wallet address with more than just a few conversations and messages.
+To do this, you can use the xmtp-debug repo to easily populate a test wallet with X number of conversations, each with Y number of messages, on the XMTP network of your choice.

+Test your app's performance against these performance benchmarks.
 To understand what you are inspecting please refer to our [architecture](/docs/concepts/architectural-overview)

 1. clone this repository [xmtp-debug](https://github.com/xmtp/xmtp-debug)
 2. run `npm install`